shawnlim97/CiscoCovidBot-Final-/README.md

 ![Screenshot](Miscellaneous/forecast_response.png)

 The model used for the NDVI parameter was FB prophet.
 A Fourier order of 10 was used to model seasonal changes together with two additional regressors.
 Location-based holidays was also added to the model to account for irregular schedules in the dataset.
-A monthly basis forecast is used to better highlight seasonal differences
+A monthly basis forecast is used to better highlight seasonal differences.

 The model used for the Pollution parameter was SARIMA.
-Auto-arima was used to determine parameters that yield the least model error.
+Auto-arima was used to determine parameters that yield the least error model.
 A plot diagnostic was also done to ensure residual errors were within an acceptable bias and autocorrelation.
+A weekly basis forecast is used as the pollution dataset is only available over a 2 year period.

 Model determined using auto-arima: